cb-dragan/traditional-ha/README.md

 This template is used to render the `docker-compose.yaml` file using the environment variables in `env.sh`.
 Please do not modify docker-compose.yaml directly, since it will be overwritten by `up.sh`.
 Modify this template instead.

 ### up.sh
-A helper script to:
+A helper script.
-- Create the persistence volumes
+- Creates the persistence volumes
-- Render the docker-compose.yaml from the template.
+- Renders the docker-compose.yaml from the template.
   - `sudo` is used to create the persistence volumes and assign the permissions.
-- Run `docker compose up`
+- Runs `docker compose up`

 ## Deploy
 - Examine `env.sh` and modify if needed.
 - Examine `docker-compose.yaml.template` and modify if needed.
-- Run `up.sh`.
+- Run `up.sh` .

 ## Operate
 The `browser` container exposes port 6080 to the docker host.